Back to top

 3. A theory-based thesis in which the student employs a model or simulation in order to test a clearly stated hypothesis or develop a novel hypothesis;

-4. A literature-based thesis in which the student surveys primary scientific literature on a neuroscience topic in order to develop and describe a novel perspective/hypothesis rather than write a simple summary of that topic.
+4. A scholarly thesis in which the student surveys primary scientific literature on a neuroscience topic in order to develop and describe a novel perspective/hypothesis.

-By the end of the academic year that a student has enrolled in NSCI 29X00, that student will be required to:
+By the end of the academic year that a student has enrolled in NSCI 2910X, that student will be required to:

 WRITE A THESIS